Sack (wine): Literary references

 Sack appears in several of Shakespeare's plays.
 John Falstaff, introduced in 1597, was fond of sack, and sometimes refers specifically to Sherris sack.
 In act 2, scene 2, of The Tempest, Stephano, Trinculo, and Caliban get drunk on sack, a barrel of which had provided Stephano's escape from the shipwreck ("I escaped upon a butt of sack, which the sailors heaved o'erboard ...").
-Shakespeare's minor character Christopher Sly, a drunkard and an object of a jest in The Taming of the Shrew, declares that he has "ne'er drunk sack in his life."
+Shakespeare's minor character Christopher Sly, a drunkard and an object of a jest in The Taming of the Shrew, declares that he has "ne'er drunk sack in his life".

-Robert Herrick wrote two comic poems in praise of sack, "His Farewell to Sack" and "The Welcome to Sack."
+Robert Herrick wrote two comic poems in praise of sack, "His Farewell to Sack" and "The Welcome to Sack".

 Ben Jonson's Inviting a Friend to Supper refers to "A pure cup of rich Canary wine, / Which is the Mermaid's now, but shall be mine".

 The early Poets Laureate of England and the UK, such as Jonson and Dryden, received their salary, in part or in whole, in sack.
 Later laureates, including Pye and Tennyson, took cash in lieu of sack.

 Samuel Pepys thought "Malago Sack ... was excellent wine, like a spirit rather than wine."

-John Barth's 1960 novel The Sot-Weed Factor contains two mentions of sack.
-The first occurs when a character delays divulging information until after having a meal: "But not a word till I’ve a spread of sack and mutton."
-Later, another asks, "Am I addled with the sack, or is’t Lazarus untombed?"

-In Tales of the Black Freighter, the story within the graphic novel Watchmen by Alan Moore, a marooned sailor describes the scene upon returning to the shores of his hometown with the lines, "I was returned, splashing noisily through the encumbering shallows, sun mulling the horizon behind me, a poker in a glass of sack."
+In the English fairy tale The Three Heads of the Well, upon leaving the kingdom the antagonist is given "sweetmeats, sugar, almonds, &c., in great quantities, and a large bottle of Malaga sack", in contrast to bread, hard cheese, and a bottle of beer given to the protagonist.